Princeton-CDH/ppa-nlp-archive/src/corppa/poetry_detection/passim/README.md

 ```

 ### 4. Build excerpt-level results
-Finally, an excerpt-level results file (TSV) can be built from the page-level results
+Finally, an excerpt-level results file (CSV) can be built from the page-level results
 *with excerpts* built in the previous step using `get_passim_excerpts.py`.

 ```
-python get_passim_excerpts.py passim_page_results.jsonl passim_excerpts.tsv
+python get_passim_excerpts.py passim_page_results.jsonl passim_excerpts.csv
 ```